 Mr Gary Humphrys

 Gary was appointed to the Trustees of Mary Aikenhead Ministries on 1 July 2017.
 Gary has almost 40 years’ experience in senior executive roles covering a number of disciplines including finance and accounting, treasury, taxation, IT, procurement and audit in the energy and mining industries in both the public and private sector.
-Gary is Deputy Chairman of Ergon Energy Corporation Limited, Director of The Holy Spirit Northside Private Hospital Limited and HESTA superannuation.
-Gary has recently been appointed as Chair of the Audit & Risk Committee of Brisbane’s South Bank Corporation.
+Gary has held various directorships in the health, mining, water and energy sectors.
+He was previously a Director of St Vincent’s Health Australia Limited and is currently a Director of HESTA Superannuation.
+Gary also has recently been appointed as Chair of the Audit & Risk Committee of Brisbane’s South Bank Corporation.